marsrobertson/one-life-true-self/readme.md

 I'll probably reduce my stack of PNK to `0.5m` and let the other guys do the work.

+*(with the full confidence there are guys better than me)*

 Surely I'll reduce my activity on the Telegram, Forum, Slack and other channels to reclaim my time and focus on other money making activities.

+In fact, I'll reduce my Telegram trolling one way or another.
+You'll still be able to find me in Github commits, technical discussions on Slack and in-depth post on the Forum.

 I will vote to hire me with my own stack because I know it's in my own best interest as a person, as well as the PNK holder.

+DYOR.

 ### Applicable law